Isobar wins Grand Prix in Digital Craft at Cannes Lions 2018

 “Virtual reality had sparked Corgan’s curiosity when we first met with him,” said Dave Meeker, Executive Producer of Aeronaut and Isobar’s Global Director of Emerging Technology “The capabilities of virtual reality served as an entirely new palette of inspiration and a mechanism for Corgan to connect with his fans while attracting an entirely new audience.
 We saw this as an opportunity to venture into completely new territory, pushing the boundaries of music, technology and creativity and we’re honoured to have been recognized for this achievement.”

-Directed by David Liu and Rob Ruffler, the powerful content was designed as a fully immersive and participatory VR experience, and 2D video was filmed within the VR experience using Cinemachine, a new software tool from Unity, a creation engine.
+The powerful content was designed as a fully immersive and participatory VR experience, and 2D video was filmed within the VR experience using Cinemachine, a new software tool from Unity, a creation engine.

-The 2D video was filmed inside the 3D VR world and was imagined by San Francisco artist Danny Bittman using Tilt Brush and Blocks from Google, and brought to life by entertainment network Viacom and the Isobar US team.
+The 2D video was filmed inside the 3D VR world and was imagined by San Francisco artist and filmmaker Danny Bittman using Tilt Brush and Blocks from Google, and brought to life by entertainment network Viacom and the Isobar US team.

 The team captured Corgan’s three-and-a-half-minute performance in volumetric video at Microsoft’s Mixed Reality Capture Studios, Isobar, Viacom, and Bittman were able to place Corgan inside Bittman’s creative world, and use Unity to take viewers inside that world as well.